What is a flashmob in medical research?

 We are a group of acute and emergency physicians from the Netherlands, Denmark, Switzerland, Ireland, Singapore and the UK, the safer@home research consortium.
 Our current project is supported by the Dutch Acute Medicine Society (DAM) and the Society of Acute Medicine in the UK (SAM).

-What is the rationale of the next planned flashmob?
+What was the rationale of the last flashmob (GPS@Acute)?

 One of the priorities for improving the quality of care is to make care more patient centered.
 Current acute medical practice focuses strongly on the medical diagnosis and treatment of the medical condition.
 Much of the conversations in these settings are about the patients and not actually with them.
 This medical focus often does not take into account the patient’s needs, values and preferences.
 It also provides little opportunity for patients and their loved ones to actively participate in designing a treatment plan with outcomes that are most relevant for them.
 A doctor’s focus is for example often on ‘treating the infection’, while the patient might be more concerned about ‘will I be able to be back at work next week?
 Focusing more on what actually matters to patients may lead to better outcomes and patient satisfaction because it goes beyond the ‘sick role’ of the patient and contributes to patient involvement.